 It fits 2-4 people and you can book up to 3 hours of relaxing soaking time.

-Because this hot pool is a singular fixture, the water is changed between groups, and you can raise or lower the temperature as you prefer.
-You’ll want to expect a bit of a walk between the parking lot and the hot tub area, but that just means you get to see a little extra scenery.
+Because this hot pool is a singular fixture, the water is changed between groups, and you can raise or lower the temperature as you prefer, but it’s usually around 40 degrees Celsius (104 degrees Fahrenheit) You’ll want to expect a bit of a walk between the parking lot and the hot tub area, but that just means you get to see a little extra scenery.

 I loved the feeling of sitting in the warm water and looking out across the incredible landscape.
 It’s hard to describe it, but it made me feel at one with the nature surrounding me.

 The experience was so special from start to finish, and such a welcome contrast to some of the more populated areas we visited on our trip.

 The best part, though?
 Its location is no further than any of the other locations from central Queenstown!
 That’s what made this hot pool the perfect intersection of accessible and personalized, for me.